See a flotilla of six historic ships on the San Francisco waterfront.

 6. Walk onboard a historic 1890 San Francisco ferryboat, with a deck filled with antique cars.

-The Eureka Steam Ferryboat (on the right) was launched in 1890.
-She originally operated as a passenger ferry boat between Tiburon and San Francisco.
+The Eureka Steam Ferryboat (on the right) was launched in 1890, originally operating as a passenger ferry boat between Tiburon and San Francisco.
 When the demand for an automobile ferry grew, the Eureka was re-fitted to carry cars, and did the San Francisco to Sausalito ferry run from 1922 to 1941.
 The car deck is filled with antique vehicles.

 7. Book a sailing tour on the Alma.

-The 60-foot Alma is an 1891 schooner that transported goods around San Francisco Bay.
+The 60-foot Alma is an 1891 schooner that transported goods around San Francisco Bay, and available for sailing tours.

 8. See an original steam donkey engine.